ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-reduce-index.markdown

 * Artificial documents are created by the index directly.

 * They behave just like standard documents except for that they are _not_ replicated to other nodes in the database group.
-  So while loading or querying them is just fine, modifying an artificial document by hand is _not_ recommended, as the next update to the index will overwrite any changes that you made to the document.
+  So while loading or querying them is just fine, modifying the content of an artificial document by hand is _not_ recommended, as the next index results update will overwrite any changes that you have made to the document.

 * Artificial documents are updated whenever the index completes indexing a batch of documents.
 {NOTE/}